msa-em/nanocartography/07_appendix.md

 $$\label{ZA_matrix} \left[\begin{matrix}u_{A1}&v_{A1}&w_{A1}\\u_{A2}&v_{A2}&w_{A2}\\u_{A3}&v_{A3}&w_{A3}\\\end{matrix}\right]\left[\begin{matrix}p_{Az}\\q_{Az}\\t_{Az}\\\end{matrix}\right]=\left[\begin{matrix}z_{A1}\\z_{A2}\\z_{A3}\\\end{matrix}\right]$$

 In particular, the 3x3 matrices in each grouping are the same, which means that the same set of row operations will row reduce all of them simultaneously.
-As such, they are combined into a single augmented matrix that is Eqn.
-60 in the text.
+As such, they are combined into a single augmented matrix that is Eqn. [](#augmented_matrix) in the text.

 $$\label{augmented_matrix_appendix} \left[\begin{matrix}u_{A1}&v_{A1}&w_{A1}\\u_{A2}&v_{A2}&w_{A2}\\u_{A3}&v_{A3}&w_{A3}\\\end{matrix}\middle|\begin{matrix}x_{A1}&y_{A1}&z_{A1}\\x_{A2}&y_{A2}&z_{A2}\\x_{A3}&y_{A3}&z_{A3}\\\end{matrix}\right]$$